 Students learn best when they have opportunity to explore and discover.
 In that spirit, our educators are known as Discovery Leaders, and they focus on facilitating the activities that tie back to the classroom curriculum goals.
+Here is a short video about our Prairie Immersion field trips for fourth graders from Lincoln Public Schools.
 (To learn more about becoming a Discovery Leader, check the "Volunteer Opportunities" link on the right side of this page.)

 In our engaging outdoor classroom, students learn which features distinguish Nebraska's natural heritage from other ecosystems, and we help them discover differences among ponds, wetlands, streams, and springs as well as the bur oak woodlands and tallgrass prairie.
 People of all ages develop stronger observation skills, an understanding of the scientific methods used to investigate habitats and adaptations, and substantial problem-solving skills.

-Yet, inside our Education Building, students can continue to learn—no matter what type of weather we’re experiencing.
+Yet, inside our Visitor Center, students can continue to learn--no matter what type of weather we're experiencing.
 With windows that look out onto the tallgrass prairie and activities using authentic materials, students and their teachers can learn details of all the species that make their homes on our Nebraska prairie in a thoughtfully designed space.

 Whether inside or outside, visitors discover how our rich human history is integrated into this landscape, whether their roots are Native American, European immigrant, or the more recent American rancher.
 As students experience the nineteenth-century wagon ruts left by immigrants moving westward, they unearth a passion for discovery that originally led them to our tallgrass prairie.

 Among the many topics to delve into are: